The 10th Annual Charm City

 If you are driving to the BMA, we recommend the following places in nearby Hampden which are a short drive or Uber away:

-• Are there hotels you recommend near the venue?
+• Are there hotels you recommend near the venues?

-We recommend Hotel Indigo and the Inn at Colonnade which is the closest in terms of walking distance to BMA.
-Hotel Indigo is offering a special discount for Jazz Fest attendees!
+We recommend Hotel Indigo, which is closest to An die Musik, and the Inn at Colonnade which is the closest to the BMA.

 • What is the nearest airport?